THE VMIAC DECLARATION

 society

-In a great society, we want connection with others, human rights and equity, respect and for society to stop pathologizing our beliefs, thoughts and emotions.
+In a great society, we want connection with others, human rights and equity, respect, and a society that stops pathologizing our beliefs, thoughts, and emotions.

 CONCEPTS